Zeeeepa/xyops/docs/workflows.md

 - Controller single‑output requirement: Split, Join, Repeat, and Multiplex controllers must have exactly one output.
 - Sub‑workflow manual trigger: A sub‑workflow must have an enabled manual trigger or it cannot be launched from a workflow node.
 - Action/Limit nodes: These do not forward flow; they are merged into the launched sub‑job and executed/checked there.
-- Modifier triggers: Catch‑Up, Range, Blackout, Delay, Precision are visual modifiers only and are “lit” when their associated schedule fires; they do not connect to other nodes.
+- Modifier triggers: Catch‑Up, Range, Blackout, Delay, Precision are visual modifiers only and are "lit" when their associated schedule fires; they do not connect to other nodes.

 ## See Also